-I am currently a visiting lecturer at the School of Education, University of Hertfordshire and as such work with both doctoral supervisees and partake in research bids and projects.
-Along with the charity, Beanstalk, our team submitted a bid to the Ministry of Justice (MOJ) to evaluate a project that enables male prisoners to better engage with their children’s learning.
+I am currently a visiting lecturer at the School of Education, University of Hertfordshire and as such, work with both doctoral supervisees and partake in research bids and projects.

 I also conduct independent research projects with colleagues in schools.
 One such project is the Learning Boost Project at Longdean School in Hemel Hempstead.This project explored the impact of providing tailored e-support to a number of parents of pupils in Year 11.
 Would empowering the parents help boost the pupils’ eventual GCSE scores?
 Our findings will be presented at the ResearchED conference in September 2018.

 I regularly engage in the public debate around the role of parents in children’s education: